Munawwar/htmlizer/README.md

 Output: <div>No results to display.</div>
 ```

-Note: You can use either "if:" or "ko if:" to begin an *if* statement.
-And you may either use "/if" or "/ko" to end an *if* statement.
+Note: You can use either "ko if:" or "hz if:" to begin an *if* statement.
+And you may either use "/ko" or "/hz" to end an *if* statement.

 #### *foreach* binding:
 ```